isaiisj/isaiisj/README.md

 </div>
 <h2>About me</h2>
 <p>I´m a Fullstack Engineer and Data Scientist, currently working at <strong>Audible an Amazon company</strong>, with 3 years of experience primarily developing
-web apps for small and medium-sized companies using web popular web stacks.</p>
+web apps for small and medium-sized companies using popular web stacks.</p>
 <p>I´m passionate about converting conventional ideas into functional and user-friendly products through code.</p>
 <p>With my experience in the software industry working closely with small companies and big techs like Amazon combined with my Engineering background,
 which includes a major in Electrical and Electronics Engineering and a minor in Computer Science, I have the skills to build reliable, scalable and cost-optimized products.</p>